-11. Is the policy likely to result in significant environmental effects, either positive or negative?
+11. Is the plan, programme, strategy or policy likely to result in significant environmental effects, either positive or negative?
 If yes, it is likely that a Strategic Environmental Assessment (SEA) will be required and the impacts identified in the IIA should be included in this.
+See section 2.10 in the Guidance for further information.